AUTHOR STORY OVERVIEW

 This website will soon be updated with the links to various social media avenues.

-Check out the page 18 of the OCT/NOV issue of the St. Croix this Week publication!
-See link below!
+Check out the p.
+18 of the NOVEMBER issue of the St. Croix this Week publication! (pages 20-21 if using electronic page turning) See link below!

 Question: What is the grade level of the book?